One of Gaza's last functioning hospitals is emptying out as Israeli forces draw near - KVIA

 The army has excluded hospitals from past evacuation orders, but patients and others have still fled, fearing for their safety.

+Another strike hit a vehicle inside the Israeli-declared humanitarian zone near the southern city of Khan Younis, killing at least five people, according to a Kuwaiti field hospital, where the bodies were taken.

+The Israeli military did not immediately respond to a request for comment on those attacks.

-The war began when Hamas-led militants stormed across the border into Israel on Oct.
-7, attacking army bases and farming communities.
-The attack killed some 1,200 people, mostly civilians, and the militants dragged around 250 people back to Gaza as hostages.
+The war began on Oct.
+7 when Hamas-led militants attacked Israeli army bases and farming communities.
+The militants killed some 1,200 people, mostly civilians, and dragged around 250 hostages back to Gaza.

 Israel’s retaliatory offensive has killed over 40,000 Palestinians, according to Gaza’s Health Ministry, and caused heavy destruction across much of the territory.
 Hamas is still holding around 110 hostages, about a third of whom are believed to be dead, after most of the rest were freed in a cease-fire last year.